EA Framework Definition

 Definition

-What is EA framework meaning?
+What does an EA framework mean?
 There are two main different meanings and definitions:

-Definition 1: An Enterprise Architecture Framework is a basic structure (like a method) filled with a set of tools, such as reference models, which can be used for developing a broad range of different architectures as part of enterprise architecture.
-Dragon1 and TOGAF are examples of an architecture framework.
+Definition 1: An EA Framework is a basic structure (like a method) grouping types of architectures that are filled with a set of key parts and tools, such as capabilities, concepts, principles, objects, reference models, and view types, which can be used for documenting architectures efficiently and effectively and developing a broad range of different architectures and solutions as part of enterprise architecture.
+Dragon1 and TOGAF are examples of an EA framework.

 Definition 2: The overview, skeleton, or structure of the enterprise architecture of an organization and its sub-architectures.
-This structure reveals the parts or components of the enterprise architecture framework consists of.
-For instance, what sub-architectures are recognized, and for what sub-architectures there are architecture principles and visualizations available or defined?
+This structure outlines the components of the EA framework.
+For instance, which sub-architectures are recognized, and for which sub-architectures are architectural principles and visualizations available or defined?
 The visualization on the top right of this page is an example diagram of this second meaning.

 Usage